How to Create a Language Learning App Like Duolingo?

 - Translate an audio phrase.
 The user listens to the phrase in the language he is studying.
 The same phrase is written under the image illustrating its essence.
 His task is to compile a translation of the proposed words (by dragging them).

 - Select the picture.
-The user sees several pictures with brief descriptions in the language he is learning.
+The user sees several pictures with brief descriptions of the language he is learning.
 He needs to choose the one which answers the question (such as "Which of these is" a girl "?).

 - Select the correct translation between a few text options.
 It's a fairly simple but effective example of a lesson for anyone who is interested in initiating a language learning app startup.